thytanium/superfunds/README.md

         curl --location 'http://localhost/api/funds?manager_id=1&page=2' \
         --header 'Accept: application/json'
         ```
--   `POST /funds`: Create a new fund
+-   `POST /funds`: Create a new fund.
+This endpoint could fire the event `DuplicateFundWarning` and be consumed by the `StoreDuplicateFundWarning`.
     -   Body:
         -   `name`: string, required.
 Name for the fund.
         -   `start_year`: integer, required.
 Start year for the fund.